turdusmerula/bash-getopt/README.md

   * name of the command.
   * description of the command.
   * path of the script to be executed.

+### getopt_add_parameter

+Add mandatory parameter to be given.

+Takes 4 parameters:

+  * name of the parameter.
+  * description of the parameter.
+  * variable name that will take the parameter value.

 ### getopt_add_category